 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
 Cost (if not included in project budget) Who (Is responsible for monitoring?)
-Hazardous Materials - Hazardous Materials storage collection, storage and transfer areas Visual inspection Daily Monitor compliance with hazardous materials storage targets Not applicable EPC Runoff system - blockages Runoff system Visual inspection Weekly and in prevision of rain Monitor compliance with overflowing Not applicable EPC Runoff system - erosion prevention Runoff system discharge points Visual inspection Weekly and following intense rain events Monitor compliance with erosion objectives Not applicable EPC Soil Quality Hazardous materials and liquid and solid waste storage areas as a minimum Sampling methodology as described in SESIA - Soil Quality section Soil samples will be analysed following the release of hazardous substances onto the soil and the required restoration Monitor compliance with ground pollution targets Quotations to be obtained by the EPC.
-EPC Ecological status - presence of fauna and monitoring of nesting areas.
-Along fence line boundary and buffer zone outside of PV site.
-Visual inspection of habitat around the boundary of the site and photograph of any changes Document and monitor bird nests.
-Monthly To ensure that there is no loss of habitat or fauna outside of the plant boundary fence.
-Monitor any impacts on nests.
-Not applicable EPC Ecological status - Additionally, detect caught/trapped fauna.
-Specialist is Onsite Visit trenches and other risk areas as part of the daily inspections to record any trapped animals Daily To avoid mortality of reptiles or small mammals Not applicable EPC
+Runoff system - erosion prevention Runoff system discharge points Visual inspection Weekly and following intense rain events Monitor compliance with erosion objectives Not applicable EPC Soil Quality Hazardous materials and liquid and solid waste storage areas as a minimum Sampling methodology as described in SESIA Vol. 2 Soil samples will be analysed following the release of hazardous substances onto the soil and the required restoration Monitor compliance with ground pollution targets Quotations to be obtained by the EPC.
+EPC Ecological status - presence of fauna.
+Onsite and ~200 m buffer area Count and identification of fauna species Monthly Monitor ecology around the site Not applicable EPC Ecological status - Additionally, detect caught/trapped fauna.
+Specialist is not required.
+Onsite Visit trenches and other risk areas as part of the daily inspections to identify trapped animals Daily Monitor ecology onsite Not applicable EPC Traffic and Transportation Within the site and in the access road Speed meter device Weekly Monitor compliance with speed limits Cost of speed meter EPC Housekeeping Site and access roads Visual Inspection and collection Onsite: Daily Access roads: Weekly Monitor good construction housekeeping practices onsite Not applicable EPC

 MONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
-Cost (if not included in project budget) Who (Is responsible for monitoring?) not required.
-Traffic and Transportation Within the site and in the access road Speed meter device Weekly Monitor compliance with speed limits Cost of speed meter EPC Housekeeping Site and access roads Visual Inspection and collection Onsite: Daily Access roads: Weekly Monitor good construction housekeeping practices onsite and at access roads Not applicable EPC Lighting Boundaries of the site and at Sensitive Receptors Visual assessment of directional lighting Quarterly Minimise light spill glare and sky-glow.
-Not applicable.
+Cost (if not included in project budget) Who (Is responsible for monitoring?) and at access roads Lighting Boundaries of the site Visual assessment of directional lighting Quarterly Prevent light pollution to the other areas Not applicable.
 EPC Recruitment policy Not applicable Ratio local, regional, national and international employees.
-Rations of women employees.
-Monthly Provide employment for local population, minimize impact immigrant labour Not applicable EPC Complaints register Point of contact to be posted at the site entrance Register complaints and how they are addressed Every time there is a complaint Record, address and follow up complaints Not applicable EPC
+Ratios of women employees.
+Monthly Provide employment for local population, minimize impact immigrant labour Not applicable EPC Complaints register Point of contact to be posted at the site entrance Register complaints and how they are addressed Every time there is a complaint Record, address and follow up complaints Not applicable EPC Emergency monitoring Not applicable Register emergencies and follow-up-remediation Every time there is an emergency Register emergencies and follow-up-remediation To be covered by the EPC.
+EPC Operation Waste management - estimated of quantities and types of solid waste reuse, recycling and disposal.
+Include an indication if solid waste disposal has met - Waste log Quarterly Monitor compliance with waste management targets Not applicable O&M / subcontractors